We Love —

 Just for you:

-- 5% off at the hotel's partner restaurant
+- 5% off partner restaurant per suite, per stay (excludes drinks)

 This is a bed and breakfast stay.

-For lunch and dinner, you can indulge in delicious Italian specialities at the exquisite restaurant with an open kitchen.
+For lunch and dinner, you can indulge in delicious Italian specialities at the exquisite restaurant next to the hotel with an open kitchen.
 Indulge in traditional dishes prepared by the resident chef, and experience Mediterranean cuisine at its finest.
 Enjoy a panoramic view of the coast from the Roof Top Bar, the perfect setting for a sunset cocktail.

 Your time